How to Count in English (Without Memorizing Every Number)

 Regional Differences in English Counting

-Just as different cultures have different slang words, there are several ways of reading a long string of numbers depending on your location.
+You need to recognize that, like most English words, numbers are pronounced differently by different people.
 For example, this video from Numberphile talks about the struggles that an American living in the U.K. faces when it comes to reading numbers.

 The list is not exhaustive, but here are some observable differences between the U.S. and the U.K. when it comes to counting in English.